Joe Riggs: Background

-Born in Sanford, Maine and raised in Phoenix, Arizona, Riggs began boxing as a child with his father.
+Born in Sanford, Maine, and raised in Phoenix, Arizona, Riggs began boxing as a child with his father.
 Although Riggs is right handed, he was encouraged by his boxing coach to fight southpaw, making his power hand his left hand.
 Riggs began wrestling at Cactus High School in Glendale, Arizona.
 He followed in the footsteps of his hero, Randy Couture, and became an All-American twice, at Glendale Community College (Arizona), where he studied to get a Criminal Justice degree.
 Riggs has trained at Arizona Combat Sports under the Lally brothers, MMA Lab under John Crouch and TNT Training Center under Scott Tannenbaum.

 Mixed martial arts career

 Early career

 Riggs made his professional mixed martial arts debut in 2001 and compiled a record of 13–3 with one no contest before being signed by the WEC.

 UFC and WEC

 Riggs made his WEC debut at WEC 9 against Alex Stiebling, in what was also his debut at Light Heavyweight.
 Riggs lost via triangle choke submission in the second round.
 But after the fight people started to take notice of Riggs.
 Although he lost the fight, he battered Stiebling so badly that after the fight he had to be helped out of the cage and taken to a hospital.
 Reports said that almost everyone at ring side had Stiebling's blood on both them and their paperwork.
 The promoter Scott Adams said the fight could and should have been stopped at several points in the fight, leading it to be known as one of the most brutal fights in WEC history.
 After that he went down to middle weight to fight Isidro Gonzalez in the WEC.
 Where Riggs finished the fight early in the 1st Round by TKO.
 After his impressive victory over Gonzalez the WEC gave him a shot at the vacant Middleweight Title against the undefeated Rob Kimmons.
 Riggs put on a very impressive performance by stopping Kimmons early in the 1st round, earning him the WEC world title, which he held for the next 2 years.

 Riggs' dream of fighting in the UFC materialized in 2004, in a winning bout against Canadian fighter Joe Doerksen.
-After that Riggs moved down to Welter Weight to fight veteran Chris "Lights Out" Lytle.
+After that Riggs moved down to Welterweight to fight veteran Chris Lytle.
 Riggs went on to win the fight by 2nd-round TKO.
 And was the 1st and only man to ever stop the very popular battler Chris Lytle.
 Then after being named the UFCs number 1 Welter Weight contender.
 Riggs received his shot at the UFC Welterweight Championship at UFC 56 in November 2005 against Matt Hughes.
 He was originally supposed to face the winner of the upcoming title fight.
 But got called to fight just a month after the defeating Lytle in UFC 55 to face long time champion Hughes for the UFC Welter Weight title.